 Instead of adding noise \mathbf{e}, \mathbf{e}1 , and e_2 , one can add "deterministic" noise by simply dropping bits.
-This is the basis behind the "Learning with Rounding" (LWR) problem [13], which for certain parameters is as hard as the LWE problem.
-We believe that asymptotically this is a sound approach but the number of bits that can be dropped before significant decryption error is introduced is not very large (≈ 2) in certain places in the scheme.
-This may allow for a possibility of slightly improved attacks against the scheme.
-Since generating noise is not a particularly costly operation, we did not choose to potentially weaken the scheme to save a little time.
+This is the basis behind the "Learning with Rounding" (LWR) problem [15], which for certain parameters is as hard as the LWE problem.
+We believe that asymptotically this is a sound approach, but the number of bits that can be dropped before significant decryption error is introduced is not very large (≈ 2 or 3).
+Relying on just this assumption adds algebraic structure and may allow for a possibility of slightly improved attacks against the scheme.
+For this reason, and the fact that generating noise is not a particularly costly operation, we did not choose to potentially weaken the scheme to save a little time or have slightly shorter outputs.